GalacticLiaison/Elf-Destiny/_docs/changelog/Beta_v1.2.0.md

 Portal pieces are now removed after restoring the Grand Portal

+Fixed issue where characters could lose level 3 genetic traits if they didnt have the "Noble Husbandry" Blessing

 Added "OK" dismiss button to tutorial window

-Basically the mod makes several faith tenets disappear in faith reformations, mostly ones added in the Persia update.
-Selection of existing faiths that have the doctrines is fine, but I don’t think new player-created faith have the option to select such tenets

 ## ART STILL NEEDED ##